quicwg/base-drafts/draft-ietf-quic-tls.md

 error and abort the connection.

-An endpoint SHOULD retain old keys for a period of no more than three times the Probe Timeout (PTO, see {{QUIC-RECOVERY}}).
+An endpoint SHOULD retain old keys for a period of no more than three times the PTO.
 After this period, old keys and their corresponding secrets SHOULD be discarded.
 Retaining keys allow endpoints to process packets that were sent with old keys and delayed in the network.
 Packets with higher packet numbers always use the updated keys and MUST NOT be decrypted with old keys.

 This ensures that once the handshake is complete, packets with the same KEY_PHASE will have the same packet protection keys, unless there are multiple